IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/dock-manager.md

 The split pane may contain child panes of all pane types including other split panes.

+By default, if the split pane is empty it is not displayed.
+Yet if you would like to change that behavior you can set its [`allowEmpty`]({environment:infragisticsBaseUrl}/products/ignite-ui/dock-manager/docs/typescript/latest/interfaces/igcsplitpane.html#allowempty) property to true and the split pane will be presented in the UI even when there is no panes inside it.

 ### Tab Group Pane

 The [tab group pane]({environment:infragisticsBaseUrl}/products/ignite-ui/dock-manager/docs/typescript/latest/interfaces/igctabgrouppane.html) displays its child content [`panes`]({environment:infragisticsBaseUrl}/products/ignite-ui/dock-manager/docs/typescript/latest/interfaces/igctabgrouppane.html#panes) as the tabs of a tab component.
 Here is how a tab group pane with a content pane for each of its two tabs is defined: